-Name Vector Description Conditions CAPT TCB interrupt Depending on the operating mode.
-See the description of the CAPT bit in the TCBn.INTFLAG register OVF The timer/counter overflows from MAX to BOTTOM
+Name Vector Description Conditions CAPT Depending on the operating mode.
+See the description of the Capture Interrupt Flag (CAPT) bit in the Interrupt Flags (TCBn.INTFLAGS) register OVF The TCB peripheral overflows from MAX to BOTTOM

 When an interrupt condition occurs, the corresponding interrupt flag is set in the peripheral's Interrupt Flags (peripheral.INTFLAGS) register.